giorgiodemarchi/StreamlitAppDetroitProject/README.md

 - Streamlit interface with authentication to allow multiple users to label data at the same time
 - Data extraction pipeline that samples points (from a pre-collected dataset) in the drivable streets of Detroit, MI
 - AWS interfacing: datapoints are organized and stored on S3
+- Active Learning: Uses model output to decide which data to label based on uncertainty